MENTORING IN FOCUS

 on College Hill & Beyond

-Continue reading to learn more about our mentor and mentee guidelines, as well as links to videos and resources to our new workshop series Mentoring in Focus that launched January 2021, to help build our collective understanding of inclusive approaches to mentoring, teaching, and entrepreneurship practices.
+Below are links to videos and resources to our workshop series Mentoring in Focus, to help build our collective understanding of inclusive approaches to mentoring, teaching, and entrepreneurship practices.
+Continue to learn more about our mentor and mentee guidelines.

 MENTOR SPECIFIC GUIDELINES